jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 ### Expecting it to work like the office

-At first, I tried working the usual 9:30 am to 5:30 pm minimum.
+At first, I tried working the usual 9:30 p.m. to 5:30 p.m. minimum.
 But this isn’t practical in a separate setting.
 You might need to take a little longer here.
 And you’re free to work longer elsewhere.

 I had to establish my own routine.
-I've settled around 10 am to 6 pm - 6:30 pm.
+I've settled around 10 a.m. to 6 p.m. - 6:30 p.m.

 ### The importance of a good chair